-Cannabis cooks know that fats like butter and coconut oil are essential ingredients for giving edibles their potency.
+Cannabis cooks know that consuming fat with cannabis, like butter and coconut oil, is essential for giving edibles their potency.
 That’s because cannabinoids like tetrahydrocannabinol (THC) and cannabidiol (CBD) are fat-soluble.
 This means that you need to eat marijuana edibles with fats to make the cannabinoids available to the body.

 But recent research reveals that the connection between fats and cannabis is more complex than that, with important implications for making the most of marijuana’s many medicinal properties.

 Chemicals that people consume such as vitamins, supplements and medications are either water soluble or fat soluble.
 This means that they can dissolve and become bioavailable either by water or fat.
 Water-soluble substances such as vitamin C and B-complex vitamins dissolve easily in water, so that excess amounts of these chemicals are washed out through the kidneys.

 But fat-soluble substances like vitamins A and K are lipophiles, or fat lovers.
 This means that they depend on fats in order to become available to the body.
 Instead of being flushed out through the kidneys, these substances accumulate over time in the body’s fatty tissues.
 This is why it can be easy to reach potentially toxic levels of these kinds of chemicals if a person consumes too much of them.